BioinfoSupport/rnaseq/README.md

  5) Run the container: `docker compose up -d`

- 6) Launch the pipeline within the container: `docker compose exec rnaseq GENOME=DdMm data/fastq/ALL`
+ 6) Launch the pipeline within the container: `docker compose exec rnaseq make GENOME=DdMm data/fastq/ALL`

  7) Connect to the Rstudio GUI running at URL http://localhost:8787 and run notebooks in `src/`